movement-pass/movement-pass.github.io/foundation.md

 ## ParameterStore

 When working with multi distribution unit we often have to share the same configuration values accross the deployment units.
 AWS ParameterStore of the Systems Manager is the perfect candidate to store and share configuration values accross the deployment units.
-The path or values of the configuration may differ based on .NET or NodeJS stack but the purpose is same.
+The path or values of the configuration may differ based on .NET or NodeJS stack but the purpose is the same.

 ## Stacks